lenderpanel

 Recently asked questions about conveyancing in Ruskington

-I am a negotiator for a long established estate agency in Ruskington where we see a few leasehold sales derailed as a result of short leases.
-I have been given inconsistent advice from local Ruskington conveyancing solicitors.
-Could you shed some light as to whether the vendor of a flat can commence the lease extension formalities for the purchaser on completion of the sale?
+I am a negotiator for a long established estate agent office in Ruskington where we see a few leasehold sales jeopardised due to leases having less than 80 years remaining.
+I have received conflicting advice from local Ruskington conveyancing firms.
+Could you shed some light as to whether the seller of a flat can instigate the lease extension process for the buyer?

-As long as the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to start the lease extension process and assign the benefit of the notice to the purchaser.
-The benefit of this is that the proposed purchaser need not have to sit tight for 2 years for a lease extension.
+Provided that the seller has owned the lease for at least 2 years it is possible, to serve a Section 42 notice to start the lease extension process and assign the benefit of the notice to the purchaser.
+This means that the proposed purchaser can avoid having to sit tight for 2 years to extend their lease.
 Both sets of lawyers will agree to form of assignment.
-The assignment has to be done before, or at the same time as completion of the disposal of the property.
+The assignment needs to be completed before, or at the same time as completion of the sale.

 Last updated